FatihKoz/DisposableTheme/docs/README.md

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

 ## Release / Update Notes

+06.MAR.22

+* Theme is now only compatible with php8 and Laravel9
+* All blades changed to provide better support mobile devices
+* Theme helpers updated to meet new core requirements
+* Added some admin only items to pilot profile page (to support Disposable Special features)

 01.MAR.22